-Prior to joining the firm Paul worked as a patent examiner at the USPTO for approximately 3 years.
-During his time at the USPTO he examined patents related to plastic shaping and molding with a particular emphasis in additive manufacturing technologies.
-As of his departure with the USPTO he was affirmed in four out of five appeals with the Patent Trial and Appeal Board.
-Paul has exceptional experience in condensing complex ideas and identifying the state of the art.
-Approximately 65% of his first office actions as an examiner were 35 USC 102 rejections.
-Prior to working at the USPTO Paul worked as a patent attorney at a law firm in Germany and gained experience managing international patent portfolios for clients.
+Prior to joining the firm, Paul worked as a patent examiner at the USPTO for approximately 3 years.
+He examined patent applications related to plastic shaping and molding with an emphasis in additive manufacturing technologies.
+Paul was affirmed in four out of five appeals to the Patent Trial and Appeal Board as of his departure from the USPTO.
+Prior to working at the USPTO, Paul worked as a patent attorney at a law firm in Germany and gained experience managing international patent portfolios for clients.

 USPTO Examiner and Extern Experience

 USPTO Patent Examiner, 2019-2022